José Huizar: Complete Streets

-Huizar has advocated for the complete streets model of city planning, where streets are safe for pedestrians, bicyclists, motorists, and public transportation users.
+Huizar advocated for the complete streets model of city planning, where streets are safe for pedestrians, bicyclists, motorists, and public transportation users.
 In 2012, Huizar and then-Councilmember Jan Perry wrote a City Council motion that created a parklet program for the City of Los Angeles.
 According to the motion, parklets would encourage "pedestrian and ground-floor activity [and provide] much-needed open space."
 In 2013, the city's first parklets were installed in the Highland Park, El Sereno, and Downtown Los Angeles.
-Huizar has also worked to grow bike infrastructure in the City of Los Angeles, including a green bike lane Downtown.
+Huizar also worked to grow bike infrastructure in the City of Los Angeles, including a green bike lane Downtown.
 The Los Angeles County Bicycle Coalition recognized Huizar in late 2013 for his complete streets efforts and forging a compromise to ensure Downtown's Spring Streets bicycle lanes remained in place.
 In 2010 and 2011, Huizar worked to install the city's first bike corral on York Boulevard in Highland Park.

 Transportation

-In 2009, Huizar was appointed to the Los Angeles County Metropolitan Transportation Authority Board of Directors.
-While on the board, he pushed for extended Metro hours, increased funding for pedestrian and bicycle projects, and greater attention to civil rights in transportation planning.
+In 2009 Huizar was appointed to the Los Angeles County Metropolitan Transportation Authority Board of Directors.
+While on the board, he pushed for extended Metro hours, and greater attention to civil rights in transportation planning.
 He served on the board until 2013.

-Bringing Back Broadway

-In 2008, Huizar created the Bringing Back Broadway initiative, a ten-year plan to revitalize the historic Broadway Theater District in Downtown Los Angeles.
-The plan includes reactivating historic theaters, as well as more than one million square feet of vacant commercial space.
-As part of the plan, Huizar has also led the campaign to bring back the Historic Downtown Los Angeles Streetcar.

-Arts

-In August 2013, the Huizar-authored Mural Ordinance was passed by the City Council, ending an 11-year ban on murals on private property.
-In October 2013, Huizar commissioned nine murals to be painted on utility boxes on First Street in Boyle Heights.
+Housing

+Huizar blocked and delayed the construction of 49 affordable housing units in his neighborhood for several years.

 Historic preservation

-In 2011, Huizar authored a motion to help extend the Mills Act, which incentivizes historic preservation by offering lower property taxes to those restoring historic structures.
+In 2011 Huizar authored a motion to help extend the Mills Act, which incentivizes historic preservation by offering lower property taxes to those restoring historic structures.
 Also in 2010, Huizar also helped expand the Highland Park Historic Preservation Overlay Zone.
 Historic preservation is also a key aspect of the Bringing Back Broadway initiative.
-Huizar has been criticized for land-use decisions that resulted in the loss of such historic landmarks as the Ambassador Hotel, Parker Center, Sixth Street Bridge and Lytton Savings.
+Huizar was criticized for land-use decisions that resulted in the loss of such historic landmarks as the Ambassador Hotel, Parker Center, Sixth Street Bridge and Lytton Savings.

+In 2008 Huizar created the Bringing Back Broadway initiative, a ten-year plan to revitalize the historic Broadway Theater District in Downtown Los Angeles.
+Huizar campaigned to bring back the Historic Downtown Los Angeles Streetcar.

+Unpaid Scholarships

+A podcast produced by The Binge and L.A.
+Taco titled Smoke Screen: The Sellout - A podcast about Jose Huizar has documented that scholarships awarded to Latinx high school students, some undocumented, interviewed 4 students that have never received the money.
+The scholarship titled "Jose Huizar Excellence in Education Scholarship" ranged from $500 to $1,000.